kana800/mathlib/README.md

->A simple math library; Actually I don't know what this is; I make shit related to math and dump it here
+>A simple math library; Actually I don't know what this is; I make shit related to math and dump it here.

 ---